The books I plan on reading this month are:

 - “One Day in the Life of Ivan Denisovich” by Alexander Solzhenitsyn

 - “The Shadowhunter’s Codex” by Cassandra Clare and Joshua Lewis

 - “House of Night: The Beginning (Marked and Betrayed)”, “Chosen”, “Untamed”, and “Hunted” by P.C.
 Cast and Kristin Cast

 - “Shadow Falls: The Beginning (Born and Midnight & Awake at Dawn)”, “Shadow Falls: The Next Chapter (Taken at Dusk & Whispers at Moonrise)”, and “Chosen at Nightfall” by C.C.
 Hunter

 - “Biggest Flirts”, “Perfect Couple”, and “Most Likely to Succeed” by Jennifer Echols

-- “The Selection Stories”, “The Selection”, “The Elite”, “The One”, “Happily Ever After”, and “The Heir” by Kiera Cass
+- “The Selection Stories”, “The Selection”, “The Elite”, “The One”, “Happily Ever After”, “The Heir”, and “The Crown” by Kiera Cass

 - “‘Til the World Ends” by Karen Duvall, Ann Anguire, and Julie Kagawa